anton-k/handle-pattern-servant-app/README.md

 How to keep it small nonetheless?

 I think there is no answer to this.
 We have to balance on the waves.
-But in this section I'd like to mention osme further steps.
+But in this section I'd like to mention some further steps.

 For simplicity I kept all API definition in the single module `Api`.
 In real case we can split it also to modules as we did it with handlers.